tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 6. Frontend Integration Authentication

-    A specialized component - the Intercom Service - acts according to the Backend-for-Frontend pattern when it comes to certain integration use cases requiring the frontend of one application to call the API of another service that also has the need for user authentication.
+    A specialized component - the Intercom Service - acts according to the Backend-for-Frontend pattern when it comes to certain integration use cases, for example, ones that require the frontend of one application to call the API of another service, that also has the need for user authentication.
 See [Component integration](#component-integration) for more details.

 7. Portal

-   Nubus provides a Portal component for users to access the connected applications, that also includes a self service e.g. for password reset.
+   Nubus provides a Portal component for users to access the connected applications.
+This component also includes self-service possibilities  e.g. for password resetting.

 For additional information, refer to the [Nubus for Kubernetes Architecture Manual](https://docs.software-univention.de/nubus-kubernetes-architecture/latest/en/index.html).